Richard Bomball: Early life

-Later life
+Career and later life

+Bomball entered the Royal Australian Air Force in 1956.
+He served in a variety of units and roles, including as the commanding officer of No. 3 Squadron and the Director of Staff at the RAAF Staff College.
+He was promoted to Air Vice Marshal and appointed as Assistant Chief of the Air Staff in 1988.

 Following his retirement from the Air Force, Bomball was appointed as the first Chairman of the Board of Newcastle Airport Limited in 1993, when control of the airport was transferred from the Commonwealth to joint control by Newcastle City Council and Port Stephens Council.
 He served until 2004.
-In 1994 he was appointed to serve on the Veterans' Compensation Review Committee by the Minister for Veterans' Affairs, John Faulkner, subsequently co-authoring a report on compensation for veterans and war widows.
+In 1994 he was appointed to serve on the Veterans' Compensation Review Committee by the Minister for Veterans' Affairs, John Faulkner, subsequently co-authoring a report on compensation for veterans and war widows.In 2024 he published 'Selling the Mirage', an account of the 1990 sale of the RAAF'S retired Mirage fleet to the Pakistani Air Force.